 On May 24, 2018, BSP issued Circular No. 1007 which approved the implementing guidelines on the adoption of the Basel III Framework on Liquidity Standards - Net Stable Funding Ratio (NSFR).
 Banks are required to adopt Basel III's Net Stable Funding Ratio (NSFR) aimed to promote long-term resilience of banks against liquidity risk.
 Banks shall maintain a stable funding profile in relation to the composition of its assets and off-balance sheet activities.
 The NSFR complements the Liquidity Coverage Ratio (LCR), which promotes short-term resilience of a Bank's liquidity profile.
+Under the NSFR framework, liabilities are accorded with presumed degree of stability as reflected in their corresponding available stable funding factor.
+The factors are scaled from 100% to zero percent (0%) with 100% representing the most stable account.
+The minimum requirement for this ratio is at least 100% at all times.

-As of December 31, 2020, and 2019, the NSFR of the Manila Branch is 623.00% and 486.14%, respectively.
+As of December 31, 2022, and 2021, the NSFR of the Manila Branch is 389.00% and 529.00%, respectively.